Sedatyf/Sedatyf/README.md

 ### Hi there

-I'm using Java for my work and I recently learned Python.
+I'm using Java for my work and I also know Python.
 I'm interested in a lot of topics in IT like cybersecurity, DevOps, coding, etc. as you can see on my projects listed below:
 - I made some beginner cybersecurity scripts in Python like ARP Spoofing
-- I made some Python scripts for learning purposes.
-Recently, I'm trying to learn PySide
+- I made some Python scripts and Python apps for learning purposes and for fun
-- Right now, I’m currently contributing on [AzerothCore](https://github.com/azerothcore) as a game tester and maybe, I'll try to contribute on patching Database.
+- I'm currently learning C# for my new job
 - In a near futur I'd like to do some DevOps project
+- I also want to learn front end dev

 <!--
 **Sedatyf/Sedatyf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.